wazo-platform/wazo-doc/source/api_sdk/message_bus.rst

 name
     A string representing the name of the event.
 Each event type has a unique name.

+origin_uuid
+    The uuid to identify the message producer.

 data
     The data specific part of the event.
 This is documented on a per event type; if not this is assumed to be null.